Company Logo - Home Link

 National Gallery of Art Contemporary East Wing

-It is also free to the public and no ticket is required for entry.
+It is also free to the public, and no ticket is required.

-The NGA is separated into two buildings, the East Building, which is contemporary and modern art, and the West Building, where you’ll find more traditional artwork, including the only Leonardo da Vinci painting found in the Americas.
+The NGA is divided into two buildings: the East Building, which houses contemporary and modern art, and the West Building, which houses more traditional artwork, including the only Leonardo da Vinci painting found in the Americas.

 There is also the Sculpture Garden that hosts cool events, like Jazz in the Gardens every summer.